Academic Support

 Supplemental Instruction Courses

 SI Leaders email classes directly about 1st week sessions.
-Finalized times for sessions will be posted week 2 and 3.
+Finalized times for sessions will be posted week 2 or 3 of each term.

 Course SI Leader Instructor SI Day SI Time Session Link/Location Online/Face-to-Face